BEHINd

 25th Street Theatre has gathered a suite of six local playwrights selected by our panel, to write a series of short, site-specific plays around the theme of what happens behind closed doors.

 With the help of our two program dramaturges, these playwrights have been hard at work since December 2024, to develop short scripts (10-20 minutes) that can be performed as site-specific theatre.
-This is a 6-month long program that will support local playwright development with the hope of producing the final scripts in the fall of 2025, creating a memorable theatre adventure for patrons as they explore theatre in unique settings.
+This is a 6-month long program that will support local playwright development with the hope of producing the final scripts in the following year, creating a memorable theatre adventure for patrons as they explore theatre in unique settings.

 MEET THE DRAMATURGES: